 As part of my graduate studies in Ohio, I decided to take a class in computer programming.
 The idea and form of algorithmic instructions seemed to correspond to the visual journey and patterning active in my finished work.
 For example, the underlying reference to rules, order, and the significant use of numbers reflects the conceptual and instructional system found in programming languages.
 Even now, I continue to explore how programmed forms evolve through the use of sets of sketches and these inform my acrylic paintings, works on paper and relief sculptures.
 However, the deeper aspect of creating images based on rules hints at a reflective equivalent, a mirror so to speak, to the viewers engagement with an image and the decoding process necessary to understanding its construction and/or meaning.

 For many years the purely visual aspect of my work was minimized in order to enhance content concerning pattern and systems through numerical signage.
 Slowly over time the balance between the conceptual and the visual reached a more equal relationship—with the edge being given to conceptual content.
 One of the difficulties working with pattern is the potential for the imagery to become purely decorative.
 So, for me it has always been important to layer in references that direct the viewer’s attention toward location, order, and other thoughtful ideas.
-One of the significant challenges over the years has been to stay the course and explore to the fullest extent possible the potential of just a few ordering configurations—diagonal, spiral, and horizontal forms and of course the grid.
+One of the significant challenges over the years has been to stay the course and explore to the fullest extent possible the potential of diagonal, spiral, and horizontal forms and of course the grid.
 In addition, working with content that over time moves in and out of favor with the art world can be challenging.
 For myself the real issues remain in the studio and involve a life long commitment to fully explore the potential of my initial formal, conceptual, and to a certain degree spiritual subject matter.

 In the last decade or two, I have focused on spiral forms as a guide for locating numbers into grids.
 At different times up to four spiral tracks were placed into one grid--more recently I have settled on the incorporation of one or two interlocking forms.
 My interests have also led me to the study of a configuration called Boustrophedon where linear sequences move back and fourth across the page.

-Throughout my career, and particularly in recent years, mystical forms including a spiral/maze found in Cornwall, the Mediterranean and also American Indian culture have influenced my work.
-This echo back to historical and/or ancient times drives me to questions about the interest of early peoples in order and ideas concerning the organization of the world in general.
+Throughout my career, and particularly in recent years, mystical forms including a maze found in Cornwall, the Mediterranean and also American Indian culture have influenced my work.
+This echo back to historical and/or ancient times drives me to questions about the interest early peoples had in order and ideas concerning the organization of the world in general.
 As an artist the final question for me has always been “Am I the originator of the visual structure being discovered or am I just uncovering what already existed?”